miguelfermin/acme/README.md

 # acme
-Acme Corp is a fictional company that has been selling insurance products for over 30 years.
-However, Acme hasn't kept up with technology and still sells its products over the phone, in person, by mail, etc.
+Acme Corp is a fictional company that has been selling insurance products (*Plans*) for over 30 years.
+However, Acme hasn't kept up with technology and still sells its Plans over the phone, in person, or by mail.

-Acme sells Auto, Home, Appliances, Retirement, Health, and Consumer Electronics insurance products (Plan).
-But the initial plan is to digitize only its Appliances and Consumer Electronics products.
+Acme sells Auto, Home, Appliances, Retirement, Health, and Consumer Electronics Insurance Plans.
+But the initial plan is to digitize only Appliances and Consumer Electronics.

 This repository is going to track Acme's ambitions to transform itself into a digital power house.